justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 {{< /codeblock >}}

 > Addendum January 2021: Depending on what version of Debian you're on for the your instance, you may run into an issue with Redis being the incorrect version for the latest versions of Mastodon (Redis 4.x+).
 Note, the install won't fail, but your instance will not function correctly because the jobs won't run.
 This is not clear in the documentation pre-requisites at all.
 If that is the case, you can pull the latest redis and redis-tools by adding the relevant debian backports for your version (in my case on the bump to 3.2.x+, I needed stretch-backports/main to pull redis 5.x).

+> Addendum November 2022: Revised the version of Node to latest LTS v18.
+Cheers to [Brian Schlining](https://mastodon.social/@Schlining) for pointing that out!

+> Addendum November 2022 Number 2: If you're using Debian Stetch (and not a more recent version), you can't use LTS v18 and should use v16 of node for reasons I will not get into (tldr; the v18 build is broken on Stretch).
+Cheers to [Dave Snider](https://social.davesnider.com/@davesnider) for pointing that out!

 Now let's switch over to our new user, and setup some more.